shopkins-seagen/spi_user-guide/source/apps/sasjobmgr/cli.rst

 .. include:: nav.rst

-Launch SJM from Context Menu
+Launch SJM from Context Menu (Right-Click)
 ============================================
 Users can install context menus into their registry by downloading and installing the SJM menus from the library described in `initial setup <initial.html>`__